mdsteiner/EFAtools/cran-comments.md

 warning.
 Existing code therefore needs no changes, and neither do the reverse dependencies.

-The submission also includes various bug-fixes, including the additional issues raised in the CRAN tests.
+The submission also includes various bug-fixes, including fixes for the additional issues raised in the CRAN tests.

 ## Test environments